emmett-framework/emmett/docs/orm/relations.md

 This will reflect our tables: we have a users table, a groups table, and a memberships table which maps the belonging of a user into a group from the other two tables.

 This is quite correct, but we missing the advantage here, since we don't have any direct access to users from a specific group or to the groups of a specific users, since we should pass through the memberships and then use these to gain the result-set we want.
-This is why weppy has a `via` option with the `has_many` helper so that we can rewrite the upper example like this:
+This is why Emmett has a `via` option with the `has_many` helper so that we can rewrite the upper example like this:

 ```python
 class User(Model):